Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 You’ll hear many terms used interchangeably: KPIs, OKRs, metrics, scorecards.

 Personally, I prefer the term KPIs.
-But over time, I noticed that some business owners interpreted it differently or found it overly technical.
-To create clearer conversations, I often use measures or performance measures instead.
+However, I’ve noticed that some business owners interpret it differently or find it overly technical.
+To foster clearer conversations, I often use measures or performance measures instead.

-What matters most is not the framework itself, but that goals and measures are clearly defined, reviewed consistently, and used to guide real decisions.
+What truly matters is that goals and measures are clearly defined, reviewed consistently, and used to guide real decisions.

 Why Most Small Businesses Get Measures Wrong

-1. Too many measures When everything is measured, nothing is truly managed.
-Focus is diluted, priorities blur, and the most important work gets lost.
+When everything is measured, nothing is truly managed.
+Focus becomes diluted, priorities blur, and the most important work gets lost.
 In most cases, each person should have no more than two or three measures.

-2. Measuring only financial outcomes Revenue and profit matter, but they are outcomes.
-When companies measure only financial results, they miss the behaviors and systems that drive them, such as customer experience, quality, reliability, and collaboration.
+Revenue and profit are crucial, but they are outcomes.
+When companies measure only financial results, they overlook the behaviors and systems that drive them, such as customer experience, quality, reliability, and collaboration.

-3. Measures disconnected from goals and strategy Teams can hit their numbers and still miss the company’s goals if measures aren’t clearly tied to strategy or a goal.
+Teams can hit their numbers and still miss the company’s goals if measures aren’t clearly tied to strategy.
 This leads to local success but global misalignment.

-5. Measures without targets or evolution If a measure has no target, it can’t guide behavior.
+If a measure has no target, it can’t guide behavior.
 And if measures never evolve, they stop reflecting reality.
-Measuring enables managing, and managing enables improvement - but only when measures are reviewed and refined.
+Measuring enables managing, and managing enables improvement—but only when measures are reviewed and refined.

 If values are stated but never measured, they remain aspirational.
 When measures reflect values, culture and execution reinforce each other.
 What leaders choose to measure quietly defines what the organization believes actually matters.